truenas/middleware/docs/userguide/freenas_services.rst

 .. note:: Windows 8.1 and Windows Server 2012 R2 use SMB3.02 which is not yet supported by Samba.

-Beginning with FreeNAS® 8.0.3-RELEASE, changes to CIFS settings and CIFS shares take effect immediately.
-For previous versions, changes will not take effect until you manually stop and start the CIFS service.
+Changes to CIFS settings and CIFS shares take effect immediately, meaning you do not need to manually stop and start the CIFS service.

 .. note:: do not set the
    *directory name cache size* as an "Auxiliary parameter".
 Due to differences in how Linux and BSD handle file descriptors, directory name caching is